Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

 and we only find the representations

 of $\sfSO(6,6)$, but not

-Note that we also have a second representation space $V_{-2}=\sfU(1)\times \IZ^{2n}$, and compatibility with this representation requires that the images of integer vectors should be a symmetry of the gauge 2-groupoid $\sfTD_{2n}$.
+There are two more conditions that we need to impose on the exponentiated embedding tensor $\bar\Theta$.
+First, the $B$-field part of the connection of our principal $\scTD_n$-bundles takes values in the representation space $V_{-2}=\sfU(1)\times \IZ^{2n}$, and compatibility with this representation requires that the images of integer vectors should be a symmetry of the gauge 2-groupoid $\scTD_{2n}$.
 In particular, we need to impose that

-We will denote the set of embedding tensors satisfying the quadratic and linear representation constraints by $\bar R_n$ and the subset that further satisfies this integrality constraint by $R_n\subset\bar R_n$.